JMSLab/Template/docs/production.md

 #### Goals

-  *  All citations in the text match references in the bibliography.
+  *  All citations in the text of the paper match references in the bibliography.
-  *  All references in the bibliography are cited somewhere in the text.
+  *  All references in the bibliography are cited somewhere in the text of the paper.
-  *  Online appendix references include only those citations not present in the main document.
   *  Citations and bibliography use a consistent style.
 (It is typically not important which style guide we follow, just that we are consistent.)
   *  Working papers cited have not been published and are not listed as forthcoming on the authors' homepages.
   *  Access dates are given for all URLs.